 JOINT ENTRY THEATRE AND CASTLE GARDENS TICKETS

-We are delighted to be offering discounted joint tickets to our festival events and Hever Castle gardens.
-The joint ticket allows entry to the castle gardens during the castle opening hours on the day of the festival performance only.
+We are delighted to be offering discounted joint entry tickets to our festival events and Hever Castle gardens.
+The joint entry ticket allows entry to the castle gardens during the castle opening hours on the day of your performance only.
 The discounted price is only for pre-booked tickets purchased as part of the package.
-Joint tickets can be purchased online or through the box office.
-Please note joint tickets do not include entry to the Castle, these tickets can be bought upon arrival from the castle ticket huts if required.
+Joint entry tickets can be purchased online or through the box office.
+Please note joint tickets do not include entry to the Castle, these tickets can be purchased upon arrival from the castle ticket huts if required.

 GATE OPENING TIMES

 Our audience is able to enter the grounds from 6.30pm for evening performances, where you may enjoy the beautiful Castle gardens and ambience by bringing a picnic, choosing to eat in the Castle Guthrie Pavilion or by simply wandering through the magnificent gardens.

 If you choose to book pre-theatre supper, then you can arrive from 6pm onwards.
 There are no specific time slots for suppers, we do recommend you arrive no later than one hour before the performance start time to ensure you do not have to rush.

 For matinée performances, you can park from 45 minutes before and gates open 30 minutes before the performance starts, and the audience may remain in the gardens after the performance until the grounds are closed for the day, usually at 6pm.

 Matinée performances: Gates open half an hour before the performance starts, exit by 6pm.

 Evening performances: Gates open 6.30pm for all performances (6pm for pre-theatre supper).